SDC-Madrone/atelier/README.md

 # atelier

-Microservice and API for the Questions & Answers module of an ecommerce web application, built to handle high traffic.
+Microservice and REST API for the Questions & Answers module of an ecommerce web application, built to handle high traffic.
 Maximum throughput of ~5,000 requests per second.

 ## Authentication